dshokouhi/Home-AssistantConfig/README.md

 - Set hallway light to daylight white if it turns on and the sun is above the horizon
 - Open bedroom curtains at 10:30am on weekends if the alarm is off
 - Heat up house in the morning on workdays if house is below 65 at 730am
+- Turn on den lights when Danny wakes up for a call
+- If den lights turn on between 4-8am set them to lowest setting
+- Turn up den lights to 30% at 9am if not already

 ### Lock Automations
 - Start a 3 minute timer if the door is unlocked and closed